Board of Trustees

 - Professor of Rheumatology and Clinical Epidemiology at the MRC Lifecourse Epidemiology Unit, University of Southampton.

-- Chair of the International Osteoporosis Foundation Committee of Scientific Advisers.
+- Vice-Chair of the International Osteoporosis Foundation Committee of Scientific Advisers.

 - Co-leads a Medical Research Council programme focused on bone and joint disease.